 I urge adoption of the measure.

 Mr. HAMMERSCHMIDT.
-Speaker, I yield 3 minutes to the distinguished chairman of the Committee on Education and Labor, the gentleman from Kentucky (Mr. PERRINS).
-Mr. PERKINS, I thank the gentle-
+Mr. Speaker, I yield 3 minutes to the distinguished chairman of the Committee on Education and Labor, the gentleman from Kentucky (Mr. PERKINS).
+Mr. PERKINS, I thank the gentleman for yielding this time to me.